 Every once and a while I’ll teach classes on things like essay writing and interviewing.
 We also have fun events like a dumpling making party, a mooncake party, a graduation celebration and a summer school college fair.

 Again, not all offices are like mine.
 I have a friend who is a college counselor at a Chinese high school in Ningbo and she gives two classes a week.
 I have another friend in Beijing who does all of the administrative paperwork and helps kids select colleges in addition to helping with the essays and interview prep.
-She works with fewer students intensively, while I do less tasks with a larger group of students.
+She works with fewer students intensively, while I do fewer tasks with a larger group of students.

 Want to see a day in the life of a college counselor in China?
 Read it here!